Airlines planned to resume flights in and out of East Coast airports Monday after they were shut down over the weekend by Tropical Storm Irene.

-New York-area airports remained closed on Sunday morning.
-But United, Continental, Delta and JetBlue said they planned to resume service there and in Boston on Monday.
+Officials say the 3 major NYC-area airports to reopen Monday morning for most flights.
+United, Continental, Delta and JetBlue said they planned to resume service there and in Boston on Monday.

 The longer that the New York area's Kennedy, LaGuardia and Newark, N.J., airports are shuttered, the worse it will be as travel delays ripple across the country.
 Airline and federal officials said they didn't know when the airports would reopen, noting that mass transit in New York remained shut down, making it difficult for airport employees and passengers to reach the airports.